timotheecour/Nim/doc/manual.rst

 The block statement is a means to group statements to a (named) ``block``.
 Inside the block, the ``break`` statement is allowed to leave the block immediately.
 A ``break`` statement can contain a name of a surrounding block to specify which block is to leave.
+Block symbols do not live in their own symbol table.

 Break statement